ortus-docs/coldbox-docs/intro/your-first-coldbox-application.md

 ## Reiniting The Application

 There will be times when you make configuration or disk changes that are not reflected immedidately in the application due to caching.
-You can tell the framework to reinit or restart the application for you via the URL by leveraging the special URL variable `fwreinit`.
+You can tell the framework to reinit or restart the application for you via the URL by leveraging the special URL variable `fwreinit` with any value.

 ```
 http://localhost:{port}/?fwreinit=1